-Table 4.5 shows the evaluation of financial service providers for the respondents.
-The most important criterion is the performance of financial service among any other (Mean = 4.09).
-They also prefer to work with the provider that they have in mind (Mean = 3.79) and those that surpassed their minimum checklists in each important criterion (Mean = 3.76).
+I would choose the financial service which was recommended to me by people who knew more about it than I did they have in mind (Mean = 3.79) and those that surpassed their minimum checklists in each important criterion (Mean = 3.76).
 Overall, this section shows an escalation compared to the 2019 survey, where respondents slowly build up their confidence in financial literacy and capability.